sparklingdataocean/gh-pages/_posts/2024-11-09-GNN_timeSeries_EEG.markdown

     </p>

     <li>
-        <strong>Study 2:</strong> Employed GNN Graph Classification models, representing each trial as a graph with EEG channels as nodes.
+        <i>Study 2:</i> Employed GNN Graph Classification models, representing each trial as a graph with EEG channels as nodes.
 While this approach improved classification accuracy, it struggled with single-stimulus trials and highlighted the need for more detailed connectivity analysis.
     </li>
 </ul>